US boss sacks 900 employees over Zoom!!Well, I’m shocked, three weeks out from Xmas, only in America as the saying goes.

 US boss sacks 900 employees over Zoom

 I could believe it when i read this article.
 I thought i have to write something on this.
 This about as strong as a unfair dismissal as it gets.
-Other than in the U.S. they do not have these laws to protect their workforce.
+In the U.S. they do not have these laws to protect their workforce.
 There are trade off’s between the employer who has put captial at risk and the rights of the employee to earn a hassle free continued income.

 Outline of the sackings